BeeMargarida/video-to-gif/README.md

 # Video to GIF

-Simple page that converts videos to GIFs using FFMPEG powered by WASM.
+Simple page that converts small videos to GIFs using FFMPEG, powered by WASM.
 This is also an excuse to try out SolidJS.
-Thank you to `@ffmpeg/ffmpeg` creators for the package.
+Thank you to the `@ffmpeg/ffmpeg` package creators.

 ## Usage